majjihari/zos/docs/network2/initnet.md

     - nodes are behind an IPv4 NAT router, but without IPv6
   - nodes with multiple NICS, where the network is separated in OOB and workload traffic
   - nodes with multiple NICs, where the workload traffic is made highly available.

+#### nodes with a single connection

+- where the node receives an IPv4 address that is globally routed

+That node will boot normally, but you'll also need to consider that the ndmz interface wil __also__ need an IPv4 address.
+In such an environment a node will need 2 IPv4 addresses.
+There is a reason for that: as we build wireguard interfaces we need to be sure that the destination port will never be occupied by some NAT conntrack, and as that is in a constant flux, it would be difficult to be sure the port  is unused.

+**ERGO**: 2 IPv4 addresses per node, can be dynamic or static, but try to make the leases as static as possible

+For IPv6, if your router provides for a Router Advertisment for an IPv6 prefix, you're all set, the node will pick it up and set up it's ndmz with another.
+For IPv6 no worries about the number of addresses in your prefix allocation, a `/64` (smallest entity in IPv6) can have 2^64 addresses... go ahead, grab your calculator and have a look, I'll wait.

+If you run a segment with only IPv6, hop! you're all set, but with the important distinction that your node will only be reachable over IPv6 directly.
+So to expose workloads for IPv4 clients, you'll need to have access to tcp proxies that bridge the deep schism between IPv4 and IPv6.

+- where a node is dual-stacked, has only private-space (rfc1918) IPv4 and globally routed IPv6

+Seen the scarcity of IPv4, one might opt to do solely IPv6, but still have a node in the rack some private IPv4 for management; basically the same applies as an IPv6-only segment, with the difference that you ... meh, there is no real difference...

+- multi-homed nodes

+Ok, in DC's farmers tend to listen to enterprise guys and their penchant for High-Availability.
+While we're convinced that these kinds of setup create more problems than they solve, bonds are supported, so if you have 2 switches with MLAG, you can request a bond for the workloads you define. (tbd)

+## IPv6 integration for nodes that have only IPv4

+There are a few use cases:

+- user networks
+- single nodes in a home setting
+- multiple nodes in a farm on the same segment

+We __should__ really be convinced that NAT ins an IPv6 space is definitely not done.
+Hence, the existing solution for assigning an ula prefix from the farmer_id and Network resources prefixes from the node_id, and then dual-nat the IPv6 __still__ needs IPv6 in the `ndmz` namespace.

+So: what if we start to manage IPv6 prefixes __again__ in the Explorer, where a farmer has an IP-transit agreement with a farmer that __has__ IPv6.

+That way, we can use all the code we already have for WG meshes, give __real__ ipv6 to a farmer with fully hidden nodes.

+There are some implementation details though:

+- single node, fully hidden in an IPv4 RFC1918 network: nothing needs to be done, once it has a peer, the transit farmer has merely to route the packets, and on the single node, we don't have to run an RA, as it's only the node itself.
+The ULA prefix of the NR will be able to connect local 0-DBs, and in case the 0-DB is remote, the ULA address of the NR will be NATed over the Global addr on the WG interface to the transit farmer

+- multiple nodes, fully hidden in an IPv4 RFC1918 network: can be two(three)fold :
+  - handle them each as a single node
+  - make one node a router and RA and route a /64 prefix that is requested from the Explorer.

+  - Alternatively, we can __always__ request a /64 from the explorer in the transit farmer's allocation, and have it handy in case another node gets added.
+  For that, workloads can then have a standard route from their ULA to that Global IPv6, where the 0-DBs won't need an ULA address any more.
+  Given the ease for receiving allocations, a transit framer can easily request a `/48 /44 /40` by merely asking for them.
+Which enven with a `/48` , the transit farmer can hand out 16K prefixes, with a `/40` that number would be `2^24 = 16M` (million)

+- user networks, IPv4 and IPv6
+  Right now, the IPv6 ULA address that gets assigned to a container is only needed to reach the local 0-DB in case of hidden nodes, or, in case of publicly reachable 0-DB to reach all of them.
+  This is both unconvenient and a limitation, as a workload on a hidden node can only use local 0-DBs.
+  We could re-introduce the same principle of exitpoints in User Networks, and give each NR a valid prefix (`/64`), or even a subnet of that prefix.
+Keeping IPv4 as it is, while having routable IPv6 in the NRs.
+  With that setup, an exitpoint is merely a diode firewall, unless in a later phase we would want to add filters to allow certain traffic into that User Network.

+  A **BIG** word of warning with the actual IPv4 setup, though, is that a node in a home network (or a private DC) has virtually full access to that network.
+A User NR, by means of the double NAT that is in place, can snoop (or at least nmap) the whole network in which it lives.
+We'll have to add a proper rule in NDMZ that there is only forwarding to the default gateway possible.

+## Nodes that have only IPv4